 Upon successful completion of this course, the participant will receive a Certificate of Local Anesthesia acceptable in the State of Connecticut.
 It is the participant’s responsibility to investigate the portability of this course to another state’s licensing board as individual state rules and regulations change periodically.

-- Current license/certification to practice dental hygiene (RDH)
+- Current US or Canadian license/certification to practice dental hygiene (RDH)